Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Continue beyond legitimate investigative need

-Clear policy and lawful conduct protect employers from privacy claims.
+Clear policy, transparency and lawful conduct protect employers from privacy claims.

 Surveillance and Fair Work Proceedings